GustavoDuregger/GustavoDuregger/README.md

 [PS One concept](https://github.com/GustavoDuregger/psone) - Conceptual page using UI & UX techniques with with the playstation one aesthetic.
 (UX & UI, Front-End)

-[TheGoodBot JAVA](https://github.com/GustavoDuregger/bot-mvc) - Application in order to remedy feelings of abandonment, loneliness, depression in periods of social isolation, in order to be accessible to users of all ages.
-(JAVA)

 [SmartParking](https://github.com/GustavoDuregger/SmartPark) - SmartPark is a project developed in JAVA using SPRING MVC to implement automated management in parking lots.
 (JAVA)

 :octocat: [HXL-CPLP](https://github.com/HXL-CPLP)